1. Electronics & Telecommunication

 If the production were to stop, it could potentially impact multiple industries and businesses while disrupting the India-China supply chain.

-Which products are imported from China?
+Which kind of products can Indian import from China?